ZiddiaMUGEN/LuaSupernull/Library.md

 `player:rootdist()` - Same as `player:parentdist()`

+# State Module

+State module is a new module introduced to help explore and interface with character state data.
+In order to reference a state object, you should use `player:state` or `player:states`.

+## state

+state submodule is used to represent a single statedef.

+`state:stateno()` - Returns the state number.

+`state:statetype()` - Returns a number representing the type of the state.

+`state:movetype()` - Returns a number representing the movetype of the state.

+`state:physics()` - Returns a number representing the physics of the state.

+`state:juggle()` - Returns the amount of juggle points the state requires.

+`state:animid()` - Returns the animation the player changes to upon entering the state.

+`state:controller(i)` - Returns the `controller` object for the given index.

+`state:controllers()` - Returns an iterator over `controller` objects.

+## controller

+controller submodule is used to represent a single state controller.

+`controller:triggercount()` - Returns the number of triggers applied to this controller (note: number of trigger conditions and not trigger lines; 5x `trigger1` will still only count as 1 for `triggercount`)

+`controller:persistent()` - Returns the value of `persistent` for this controller.
+Note that this returns an integer.
+MUGEN also uses an integer to store `persistent`, but only uses the lowest byte for processing.
+Consider using `controller:persistent() % 256` if you need the value used during processing.

+`controller:ignorehitpause()` - Returns the value of `ignorehitpause` for this controller.
+Note that this returns an integer.
+MUGEN also uses an integer to store `ignorehitpause`, but treats it as a boolean.

+`controller:type()` - Returns a byte representing the state controller type.

+`controller:properties()` - Returns a table containing properties specific to this controller type.

 # Anim Module

 Anim module is a new module introduced to help explore and interface with character animations.
-In order to reference an anim object, you should use `player:anim`.
+In order to reference an anim object, you should use `player:anim` or `player:animations`.

 ## anim